West Yorkshire Metro

 Metro is the passenger information brand used by the West Yorkshire Combined Authority in England.
-It was formed on 1 April 1974 as the West Yorkshire Passenger Transport Executive (WYPTE) at the same time as the metropolitan county of West Yorkshire.
-The Metro brand has been used from the outset, and since the formal abolition of the WYPTE on 1 April 2014, it has been the public facing name of the organisation.
-The transport authority of West Yorkshire, responsible for setting transport policy, is the West Yorkshire Combined Authority.
-The WYCA is also responsible for delivery of transport policies.
+It was formed on 1 April 1974 as the West Yorkshire Passenger Transport Executive (WYPTE), at the same time as the metropolitan county of West Yorkshire.
+The Metro brand has been used from the outset and, since the formal abolition of the WYPTE on 1 April 2014, it has remained the brand name of public transport in the region, overseen by the West Yorkshire Combined Authority, which is also responsible for the delivery of transport policies.

+On 7 May 2025 it was announced that the 'Metro' brand would be phased out as the system moves to a franchising model.
+On 12 May 2025, the new branding was unveiled under the name Weaver Network.
+The name was chosen for the region's shared industrial heritage surrounding the production of textiles, and likely to emulate the success of the Bee Network, the equivilent transport authority within Greater Manchester.

 Governance

 Metro is a public transport brand of the West Yorkshire Combined Authority which is, through its transport committee, the transport authority for West Yorkshire.
 It replaced the West Yorkshire Integrated Transport Authority on 1 April 2014.
 The West Yorkshire County Council was the transport authority from 1 April 1974 until 1 April 1986.
 It was replaced by the West Yorkshire Passenger Transport Authority that was made up of elected councillors from the districts of West Yorkshire.
 The West Yorkshire Passenger Transport Authority was renamed the West Yorkshire Integrated Transport Authority following the Local Transport Act 2008.
 The Metro brand was adopted in 1988.